Aref-Shahbakhsh/LGLoc/README.md

 ## 📫 Contact

-For questions, suggestions, or collaboration, feel free to open an issue or contact us via [email/email placeholder].
+For questions, suggestions, or collaboration, feel free to open an issue or contact us via [email/aref.shahbakhsh1998@gmail.com]